rfl-urbaniak/LegalProbabilismBNs/index.md

 $$xP(x_1\vert y_1)  =  \frac{P(x_1,y_1)}{P(y_1)}   = \frac{\sum_{i}P(x_1,y_1,Z=z_i)}{
 \sum_{i,j}P(X=x_j,y_1,Z=Z_i)}$$

  in which calculations we'd have to travel through all possible values of $Z$ and $X$ -- this would become even less feasible as the number of RVs and their possible values increase.
-With 100 binary RVs we'd need $2^{99}$ terms in the sum in the denominator, so it seems that to be able to calculate a single conditional probability we'd have to elicit quite a few uncoditional ones.
+With 100 binary RVs we'd need $2^{99}$ terms in the sum in the denominator, so it seems that to be able to calculate a single conditional probability we'd have to elicit quite a few unconditional ones.

+### Qualitative BNs (DAGs with node labels)

 Instead, we start with representing dependencies between RVs in such a set by means of a *directed acyclic graph* (DAG).
 A DAG is a collection of *nodes* (called also *vertices*) -- think of them as corresponding to the RVs, *directed edges* (also called *arcs*; they  can be thought of as ordered pairs of nodes), such that there is no sequence of nodes $v_0,\dots, v_k$ with edges from $v_i$ to $v_{i+1}$ for $0\leq i\leq k-1$ with $v_0=v_k$.
 (Sometimes it is also required that the graph should be connected: that for any two nodes there is an undirected path between them.)
 A *qualitative BN* (QBN) is a DAG with nodes labeled by RVs.

-### A qualitative BN with R

 Here's one example of a QBN: